noahsusimposter/Noah-s-portfolio-/RESUME.md

      pc and software repairs

 ## Typing
- - Fluent with a keybaord at ~50 wpm.
+ - Fluent with a keyboard at ~50 WPM.

 I own a website at https://stantheman4507.com